 Democrats argue -- and polling suggests an increasing number of voters agree -- that the government should use the tax code to redistribute wealth downward.
 Since the Republican tax cuts passed in 2017 gave the highest income taxpayers a larger proportion of reductions, they say the first order of business is to reverse that trend.
 They also favor increasing overall tax revenues to pay for an ambitious agenda on health care, higher education and action to limit climate change.

-That a wealth tax would be an administrative nightmare, requiring taxpayers or the IRS to calculate annually the value of assets, including real estate and investments in private businesses that are notoriously hard to assess.
-Ocasio-Cortez has raised doubts about whether Democrats would actually support such legislation.
-While the richest Democratic candidate, Bloomberg, says he would raise taxes on “wealthy people like me,” he opposes directly taxing wealth, as Warren and Sanders propose, because “it just doesn’t work.”
+Biden’s plan would decrease gross domestic product over the long term, raising only $3.2 trillion after accounting for macroeconmic effects.
+More broadly, they say, high taxes on income and on accumulated wealth would discourage innovation and investment.
+They also argue wealth tax would be an administrative nightmare, requiring taxpayers or the IRS to calculate annually the value of assets, including real estate and investments in private businesses that are notoriously hard to assess.
 Other critics say that taxes on financial trades would make capital more expensive for companies, meaning they’d raise less of it.
 Such a tax could also reduce liquidity in markets, opponents say.
-More broadly, they say, high taxes on income and on accumulated wealth would discourage innovation and investment.

 Many European nations have experimented with a wealth tax of some form, with support ebbing and flowing throughout the decades.
 Thomas Piketty’s 2014 book “Capital in the Twenty-First Century” re-invigorated the debate particularly in European countries with high debt loads, which have eyed wealth taxes as ways to replenish their treasuries.
-Spain effectively abolished its wealth tax in 2008 but brought it back in 2011, and efforts are again under way to repeal it.
+Spain effectively abolished its wealth tax in 2008 but brought it back in 2011.
 French President Emmanuel Macron’s 2017 decision to exempt financial holdings from a longstanding wealth tax contributed to the anger that set off the so-called Yellow Vest protests a year later.
-Neither Germany nor the U.K. has a wealth tax, but there’s debate within both countries about creating one.
-In Asia, where inequality has been rising especially rapidly, some countries that aren’t strapped for cash, such as Singapore, are considering increases in taxes on large property holdings as a way of putting a lid on inequality.
+Neither Germany nor the U.K. has a wealth tax, but there’s been debate within both countries about creating one.
+In Asia, where inequality has been rising especially rapidly, some countries that aren’t strapped for cash have considered increases in taxes on large property holdings as a way of putting a lid on inequality.
 China’s push to cut taxes for its middle class has led to expectations that the government will squeeze more from its growing ranks of affluent households.

 ©2020 Bloomberg L.P.